 Describe and analyze an act of political courage by a United States elected official that took place during or after 1956.
 Include an analysis of the obstacles, risks, and consequences associated with the act.
 The essay may concern an issue at the local, state, national, or international level.

-For full details and how to apply, please visit the sponsor's website.
+For full details and how to apply, please visit the scholarship provider's website.

 See if you qualify for this award

 Learn more about this scholarship and many more.